magadanluis/ResearcherWeb/content/authors/admin/index.md

 email: ''
 ---

-I am a PhD candidate in the Self-management of IT systems Lab in the Department of Computer Sciences at the University of Oviedo.
+I obtained a PhD in Computer Science in 2024.
 My research interests are related with the Industrial Internet of Things, specially with the development of low-cost prototypes oriented to health prognostics of electric motors.
 I have developed a low-cost vibration monitoring system and a meter monitoring system, both currently installed in different industrial plants.
-I am a lecturer in the area of Computer Architecture and Technology at the University of Oviedo.
+At this moment, I am working with AI for predictive maintenance, specifically oriented to provide explainability and interpretability in fault diagnosis and detection, also leading with data limitation in real industrial scenarios.

 {style="text-align: justify;"}